-a) Reactive Power compensation and/or other facilities, should be provided by SEBs/STUs and distributing licensees as far as possible in the low voltage systems close to the load points thereby avoiding the need for exchange of Reactive Power to/from ISTS and to maintain ISTS voltage within the specified range.

-- b) Line Reactors may be provided to control temporary over voltage within the limits as set out in connection agreements. - c) The additional reactive compensation to be provided by the agency shall be indicated by CTU in the Connection Agreement for implementation.
+- a) Reactive Power compensation and/or other facilities, should be provided by SEBs/STUs and distributing licensees as far as possible in the low voltage systems close to the load points thereby avoiding the need for exchange of Reactive Power to/from ISTS and to maintain ISTS voltage within the specified range. - b) Line Reactors may be provided to control temporary over voltage within the limits as set out in connection agreements. - c) The additional reactive compensation to be provided by the agency shall be indicated by CTU in the Connection Agreement for implementation.

-4.10 Communication Facilities
+4.10 Data and Communication Facilities

 Reliable and efficient speech and data communication systems shall be provided to facilitate necessary communication and data exchange, and supervision/control of the grid by the RLDC, under normal and abnormal conditions.
-All agencies shall provide the required facilities at their respective ends as specified in the connection agreement.
+All agencies shall provide Systems to telemeter power system parameter such as flow, voltage and status of switches/ transformer taps etc. in line with interface requirements and other guideline made available 20[by RLDC].
+The associated communication system to facilitate data flow up to 21[appropriate data collection point on CTU's system], shall also be established by the concerned agency as specified by CTU in connection agreement.
+All agencies in coordination with CTU shall provide the required facilities at their respective ends 22[] as specified in the connection agreement.